Gm-Heathcliff/MyTools/README TOOLCHAIN.md

 ALL in ALL looks a bit weird and iam actually Working on it ( so some not perfect parts ) but if you understand how it works your workflow is quit awesome and the sorted massive amounts of textures will give you an really nice advantage in your Mapping results !

+all the same works for Models : you just have to convert files with 3ds and sometools like in the guides you find in the linklist !